terry98004/HardyZ/README.md

   coefficients, and the **MPFR** library (set to 256-bit by default and changeable by the `-b` command line parameter) for all other floating point calculations.

   * [remainder.c][remainder-c-link].
-This source code file provides the `ComputeRemainder` function, an alternate function for computing the remainder term *R(4)*.
+Here we provide an alternate function, `ComputeRemainder`, for computing the remainder term.
+Like the `ComputeRemainder128` function, we compute *R(4)* using the Haselgrove table of power series coefficients.
-  The difference: here we use the **gcc** compiler’s built-in long double floating point type (with 80-bit precision on our computer system).
+The difference is that, here, we use the **gcc** compiler's built-in **long double** floating point type (with 80-bit precision on our computer system).
+We no longer link to this file.
+It is here because the source code in this file more clearly shows the *R(4)* algorithm for computing the remainder term.
+In the `remainder128.c` file, the algorithm is slightly more obscure due to the code implementing the `quadmath` and MPFR floating point libraries.
-  Our testing showed no meaningful increase in accuracy when using `ComputeRemainder128`.
+Our testing showed a slight accuracy improvement (and a minimal time cost) when using `ComputeRemainder128`.

-  However, the time cost of using `ComputeRemainder128` was very minimal.
-For that reason, we default to using `ComputeRemainder128`.
-To test using `ComputeRemainder` instead, use the `-d` command line parameter, setting the value to any positive integer that is both divisible by 3 and less than 211.
+  * [computetheta.c][computetheta-c-link].
+This source code file uses the MPFR floating point library to compute the theta term in the Riemann-Siegel Formula.
+This source code was originally in the `computemain.c` file.

   * [computemain.c][computemain-c-link].
 This source code file is “central control” for computing *Z(t)* values.
 The `ComputeHardyZ` function is the entry point.
 In that function, we